 Analysing Table 10 allows us to make an interesting observation.
 Typically the Total Cost of Ownership (TCO) exercises use primarily a four year duration (e.g. Walker (2009) and Magellan report (2011) and sometimes a three year duration (e.g. Nazir and Sørensen (2010)) - as the useful lifetime of a CPU.
 In our sample the median useful life to calculate annual depreciation is five years.
 This has a non-negligible impact on the capital costs accounted each year in order to form the total yearly cost.
-Nevertheless, there are instances of long depreciation periods which will require deeper study to understand the underlying conditions that permit such an treatment.
+It also has significant effects on electricity consumption as older machines consume more electricity.
+Nevertheless, there are instances of long depreciation periods which will require deeper study to understand the underlying conditions that permit such a treatment.